-Lease liabilities relate to a new lease which the Company entered into prior to 30 June 2021 but which does not commence until September 2021.
-Upon commencement, a lease liability in the amount of \$320,711 will be recognised along with a corresponding right-of-use asset.
+Lease liabilities relate to a new lease which the Company entered into prior to 30 June 2021 but which did not commence until September 2021.
+Upon commencement, a lease liability in the amount of \$320,711 was recognised along with a corresponding right-of-use asset.